kris701/SudokuSolver/README.md

 * `BOARD` has to be a string of rows in the sudoku (total of 81 numbers), where 0 represents a blank space
 * `SOLVER` is the solver you want.
 The CLI tool will tell you what options are available
 * `SOLUTION` is optional.
 It describes the file you want the solved board to be outputted to.
 If none is given, no file will be made.

+This project is also available as a dotnet tool on the [NuGet Package Manager](https://www.nuget.org/packages/SudokuSolver).

+Then you can install it by writing ´dotnet tool install SudokuSolver´ and use it as follows:

+`sudokusolver --board {BOARD} --solver {SOLVER} --solution {SOLUTIONFILE}`

+Where the arguments means the same as above.

 # Solvers
 There are four core solvers in this projects, three brute force (B) and one logical (L).